samoteph/SlateView/README.md

 # SlateView
-SlateView is an UWP control to show pixels quickly and with a beautiful blurred background
+SlateView is an UWP control to show pixels quickly with a beautiful blurred background

 https://youtu.be/pR1GTmhkNwA